Clayton McDonald: Family

 His father, Rod, was previously a professional footballer who played for Walsall, Partick Thistle, Chester City, and numerous other non-League clubs.
 His younger brother, also named Rod, is also a professional footballer and played for Stoke City and Oldham Athletic after leaving the Manchester City Academy in 2005.

 2012 acquittal of rape charge

 On 20 April 2012, after a trial at the Crown Court at Caernarfon before His Honour Judge Merfyn Hughes QC and a jury, McDonald was acquitted of the rape of a woman at a Premier Inn in Rhuddlan on 30 May.
 His co-defendant and former Manchester City teammate, Ched Evans, was convicted of the charge and sentenced to five years imprisonment.
 McDonald's lawyer stated after his acquittal that: "Clayton McDonald has maintained his innocence from the start and is relieved at his verdict.
 However, he is very upset and disappointed regarding the verdict given to his lifelong friend, Ched Evans, whom he will continue to support in any way possible."
 Evans went on to have his conviction quashed and was found not guilty at his retrial in October 2016.

-In October 2014, after Ched Evans was released from prison, McDonald claimed that his career and life had been "destroyed" by the rape trial, even though he was acquitted.

-"It's so hard to move on with all this publicity.
-I have sympathy for Ched but I was found innocent at the end of the day.
-Trouble is, mud sticks and I have found it very difficult for a club to take me on.
-I was cleared of rape but Ched's case and subsequent publicity have destroyed my life and career.
-I had a year of hell leading up the trial, and it's not changed much since.
-To be falsely accused of rape is terrible.
-I wasn't guilty of anything but had to prove it.
-I have tried to rebuild my life ever since the court case but have found it near impossible.
-As a pro you have to try and cope but it's so hard."